rubyworks/vclog/README.md

 Copyright &copy; 2008 Rubyworks.
 All rights reserved.

-VCLog is distributable in accordance with the terms of the *FreeBSD* license.
+VCLog is modifiable and redistributable in accordance with the terms of the *BSD-2-Clause* license.

 See License.txt for details.